marczaku/105-unity-basics/slides/008-unity-event-functions.md

 }
 ```

+- Amount of times per second can be configured in Project Settings > Time > Fixed Timestep

 <img width="410" alt="image" src="https://user-images.githubusercontent.com/7360266/137853344-1db6e6a5-2291-4371-9fb1-7628124ca7a6.png">

-- `FixedUpdate` is called a fixed amount of times per second
-- Put logic here that‘s supposed to be framerate-independent
-- Like physics, AI, heavy game-logic…
-- Amount of times per second can be configured in Project Settings > Time > Fixed Timestep

 ---

 ## 7. LateUpdate

+- `LateUpdate` is called after all other `Update` functions
+- It‘s great for when you have to wait for other `Update` to complete
+- E.g. check for the `WinCondition` here, so all other Scripts (like Damages, Heals, etc.) are evaluated before.

 ```cs
 using UnityEngine;